JacobDKing/QueryWithSplunk/README.md

 # Performing Queries with Splunk Cloud
-This project demonstrates the ability to use Splunk Cloud to upload data, perform searches on data as well as perform general security operations with this tool.
+This project demonstrates the ability to use Splunk Cloud to upload data, perform searches on data as well as perform general security operations within a cloud environment.

 <h2>Scenario</h2>
 As a security analyst working at the fictional, e-commerce company, "Buttercup Games"; the task is to identify any possible security issues with the internal mail server.
 To do this, we must explore any failed SSH logins for the root account.